 You can take advantage of offered versatile feature options while you look for a car with the desired specs you’re looking for.
 If you want space and fuel efficiency but still crave adventure, the RAV4’s Adventure grade may be for you.

 If you haul a lot of items or people around, you may want to have some power under the hood.
-Keep in mind, you’ll pay for that power at the pump.
+Keep in mind, you'll pay for that power at the pump.
 Generally speaking, a car with a 4-cylinder engine is more fuel-efficient than one with a 6 or 8-cylinder engine.
-Although, there are some exceptions.
-For example, a 4-cylinder engine with a turbocharger might actually consume more fuel than a 6-cylinder engine with no turbocharger.
-Another misconception: hybrid means slow.
-In many cases these days, hybrid drivetrain systems actually produce more horsepower and torque than their straight gas-burning counterparts.

 For drivers wanting big savings at the pump, hybrid vehicles might seem like an obvious choice—yet they’re often overlooked.
 Today’s tech-advanced hybrid vehicles offer proven reliability and come in a range of types—from compact car to SUV.
 You may pay a little bit more for a hybrid upfront.
 However, the anticipated savings at the gas station are often worth it.
 Hybrids are some of the most fuel-efficient vehicles on the market.